Sri Lanka to probe hidden foreign assets after Rajapaksa defeat

 The World Bank, International Monetary Fund and a Financial Intelligence Unit functioning under India's central bank have agreed to assist the investigation into undeclared foreign assets and financial irregularities in Sri Lanka, a government document said.

-The government estimates around 700 billion rupees (3.53 billion pounds) were taken out of the country in 2013 alone.
+The government estimates around 700 billion rupees ($5.31 billion) were taken out of the country in 2013 alone.

 Earlier on Thursday, the island nation's anti-corruption body barred former central bank governor Ajith Nivard Cabraal and Sajin De Vas Gunawardena, a parliamentarian close to Rajapaksa, from leaving the country due to corruption complaints.
 Both have rejected allegations of misusing public funds.